PCCW (OTCMKTS:PCWLF) Reaches New 52-Week Low at $0.51

-PCCW Limited (OTCMKTS:PCWLF) reached a new 52-week low during trading on Wednesday .
-The company traded as low as $0.51 and last traded at $0.54, with a volume of 1012 shares trading hands.
+Shares of PCCW Limited (OTCMKTS:PCWLF) hit a new 52-week low during mid-day trading on Tuesday .
+The company traded as low as $0.51 and last traded at $0.53, with a volume of 880 shares.
 The stock had previously closed at $0.53.

 About PCCW (OTCMKTS:PCWLF)